 - Bone marrow donor registry with DKMS in which participants could register on the DKMS database as potential blood donors.

-- School clothing for rural schools.
-A total of 2 bags of school shoes and 5 bags of school uniforms have been collected!
+- School clothing for rural schools in which a total of 2 bags of school shoes and 5 bags of school uniforms have been collected!

 - Gender-Based Violence (GBV) Shelter support with Teleah Meshae Foundation, a new foundation starting up at the end of June.
 Over 10 bags of Adults’ and children’s clothing, including toys.
 These will be donated to a shelter assisting women and children who are victims of GBV.